Precision radiation may buy more time for patients with spreading cancer

 Summary

-This study tests whether a precise, high-dose radiation treatment (SABR) works better than standard palliative radiation for people with cancer that has spread to a few spots and is starting to grow again.
-About 194 adults with solid tumors (not lymphoma or myeloma) and up to 5 growing lesions will be randomly assigned to receive either SABR or standard radiation.
-The goal is to see if SABR can delay the need for the next round of chemotherapy and improve quality of life.
+This study tests whether a precise, high-dose radiation technique called SABR works better than standard palliative radiation for people whose cancer has spread to a few new spots while on treatment.
+About 194 adults with solid tumors (excluding lymphoma or myeloma) and up to 5 growing lesions will be randomly assigned to receive either SABR or standard radiation.
+Neither the patient nor their doctor will know which treatment they get.
+The goal is to see if SABR can delay the need for a new systemic therapy and improve quality of life.

 Disclaimer